k61b/logswise-cli/README.md

 - **🏃 Command Shortcuts:** Use `n`, `s`, `c` as short forms for `note`, `suggestion`, `chat`
 - **🔄 Interactive Mode:** Run `logswise-cli interactive` for a persistent session with guided menus
-- **📝 Note Templates:** Pre-built templates for daily logs, meetings, bugs, ideas, and todos
-- **⚡ Quick Suggestions:** Instant suggestions for standups, reviews, 1-on-1s, debugging, and more
 - **📊 Recent Notes:** View your latest notes with `logswise-cli recent --count 10`
 - **🔧 Shell Completions:** Generate auto-completions for bash, zsh, fish, and PowerShell
 - **💡 Smart Discovery:** Enhanced help with examples and common workflows